wedsall/tinytelescope/README.md

 This current version does not disable at night because the Le Potato I was using didn't seem to have that functionality.
 If you know how to do it, please help. :)

+This setup does not require a network connection.
+You only need network for the initial setup/download, then it's standalone.

 It is expected that you have some basic linux knowledge and python knowledge.

 ## How it works